kevin-crook-ucb/aws/ami_notes/101_launch.md

 ### AMI Details

 Please make sure you are in the right region.
 AMIs are stored in a region.
-You can search on the AMI name, but always verify the AMI ID and the Owner ID before launching.
+You can search on the AMI name, but always verify the AMI ID before launching.
+Anyone can make an image and call it anything, so someone else might create a KevinCrook.com AMI with malicious content.

 Region: N. Virgina